Xenii1642/Xii-Boy-Ultra/README.md

 ### **Resin & SLS**:
 If you planned ordering the case through [JLC3DP](https://jlc3dp.com/) or [PCBWay](https://www.pcbway.com/), or simply printing one yourself with a resin printer, you should use the [Resin & SLS case](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/3D/STL/Resin%20%26%20SLS).
 Considering the shell is much smoother here, normal Friction Fit doesn't work well, and the screen might pop off pretty easily.
-To avoid that, those versions have a Super Friction Fit technology, which mimic the FMD layers and make the screen strongly attached to the screen.
+To avoid that, those versions have a Super Friction Fit technology, which mimic the FMD layers and make the screen strongly attached into the shell.

 The 3D files are also available on my Printable account [Xii-Boy Ultra 3D parts]